ti-community-infra/tichi/docs/en/plugins/tars.md

 To solve this problem GitHub provides a branch protection option called `Require branches to be up to date before merging`.
 When this option is turned on, PR will only merge when the latest Base branch is in use. **This solves the problem, but it requires you to manually click the GitHub button to merge the latest Base branch into the PR, which is a mechanical and repetitive task**.

-ti-community-tars is designed to solve this problem by helping us to automatically merge the latest Base branches into PRs when PRs are replied to, updated, or when new commits are made to Base branches.
-In addition, it also supports periodic scanning of all PRs for all repositories where the plugin is configured to update all PRs.
+ti-community-tars is designed to solve this problem by helping us automatically merge the latest Base branch into the PR when the PR is commented to, updated, or when a new commit is made to the Base branch.
+In addition to this, it also supports periodic scanning of all PRs for all repositories where the plugin is configured and updating them **one by one**.

 ## Design